[Frequently asked questions]

 I take orders on a first-come-first-serve basis.
 Please understand that this is an estimated time frame and depends heavily on communication between myself and the client(s).
 The more quickly and concisely a client is able to respond to emails, give feedback, and answer questions, the faster I can get to work.
 Please note that I am based out of San Diego CA so project turnaround time-estimates can be affected by time zones.

 Teamwork is an essential building block for having a happy designer and a happy client.
 In the event that a client cannot be reached by email during standard work hours (San Diego, CA time) on the project start date (without proper notice) before any designs have been sent, a refund of the consultation fee will be issued and a new date must be chosen (if available).
-In the event that a client cannot be reached for more than 2 business days (without proper notice) after initial concept designs are emailed during the design process, the deposit is non-refundable and a new start date must be chosen (if available).
-I retain the rights to all designs, conceptual or final, until final payment has been received.
+In the event that a client cannot be reached for more than 2 business days (without proper notice) after initial concept designs have been sent, the deposit is non-refundable and a new start date must be chosen (if available).
+HeyHeyDesigns retains the rights to all designs, conceptual or final, until final payment has been received.

 It is up to the client to back up their file and keep the original in case further design work/edits are desired (outside of the original project agreement).
+Often times you can retreive your file/s from our previous emails unless you have deleted them.
 If I am able to re-send your file, there is a $20 storage/sending fee.
 I do not make edits to other file types besides Adobe Illustrator.

 Aside from an initial greeting phone call at the request of new clients, I communicate exclusively through email as it has proven favorable for myself and my clients to be able to refer back to previous emails during the design process.

 Every once in a while, an individual or organization will give me their specifications and ask me to design up some composite work for them first – then they can view it and decide if they like it.
 If they like it – they’ll pay me for it, if not – I don’t get paid.
 This concept is referred to as ‘spec work’ and Hey Hey Designs does not participate spec work under any circumstances.
-In fact, I have been approached to create new designs for clients after they had SPEC work done only to find out later that their SPEC project was stolen from someone elses design work rendering it unusable.
+In fact, I have been approached many times to create new designs for clients after they had SPEC work done only to find out later that their SPEC project was stolen art rendering it unusable.
 This costs clients more money and headache.
 Better to go the safe route from the get-go.

-Would you seriously ask your mechanic to fix your car in exchange for the “exposure” of driving it around town afterward so everyone can see it works?
+Would you seriously ask your mechanic to work on your car in exchange for the “exposure” of driving it around town afterward so everyone can see how well it works?
 Eh?
 EH?

 It entirely depends on how many projects I have lined up, and if you are willing to pay a higher fee.
 This increased fee makes up for the amount of coffee I have to drink and missed sleep in order to accomplish your project sooner than my typical time lines :).